utiasASRL/vtr3/README.md

 - Note:
   - Again, depends on your c++ compiler version (which determines your c++ standard and is determined by your Ubuntu version), you may encounter compiler errors such as certain functions/members not defined under `std` namespace.
 Those should be easy to fix.
 Just google the function and find which header file should be included in the source code.
   - Currently, the asrl__terrain_assessment package may fail on Ubuntu 18.04 due to a weird `make` parse error, which we are still investigating.
 This will also cause `cakin build` to skip installing any package depending on asrl__terrain_assessment.
-  - **Important**: You will likely need to add the following two lines to the CMakeLists.txt of all vtr2 packages that contain the line `find_package(Eigen3 3.2.2 REQUIRED)` (there are 12 total - 10 in asrl__* packages as well as LGmath and STEAM):
+  - **Important**: For Ubuntu 16.04 and 18.04 installs, you will likely need to add the following two lines to the CMakeLists.txt of all vtr2 packages that contain the line `find_package(Eigen3 3.2.2 REQUIRED)` (there are 12 total - 10 in asrl__* packages as well as LGmath and STEAM).
+We are unsure yet if this is needed on 20.04.

     ```bash
     add_definitions(-DEIGEN_DONT_VECTORIZE=1)